Ditch Hag Sportfishing Charters

 next-image

-Next, we've got white perch.
-Don't let their size fool you; these little fighters are a blast to catch and even better to eat.
-They school up, so when you find 'em, it's game on.
-Late spring through fall is when they're really biting, and they're perfect for light tackle fishing.
+White Perch: Don't let their size fool you – these scrappy little guys are a blast to catch and taste great too.
+They school up, so when you find them, it's often non-stop action.
+Late spring through fall is when they're most active, and they're perfect for introducing kids to fishing.

 Why Anglers Keep Coming Back